 Eleanor Brough, MA DipArch ARB, Associate, Sarah Wigglesworth Architects, London, UK

 Eleanor Brough is a graduate of Cambridge University and University College London and has worked for ten years with SWA delivering a number of award-winning buildings.
 In 2016 she won the RIBA North West Project Architect of the Year Award for her work on Mellor Primary School, an exemplar rural school project.
-She has expertise in the education, housing and cultural sectors and currently heading up SWA’s older people’s housing in Devon, South West England and an urban regeneration project in Nottingham, UK and is leading the initial design stages of a new nursery in a riverside rural site in Yorkshire, UK.
+She has expertise in the education, housing and cultural sectors and currently heading up an urban regeneration project in Nottingham, UK and is leading the initial design stages of a new nursery in a riverside rural site in Yorkshire, UK.

 | Unlimited Versatility of Wood Construction